nallikaea/kottans-frontend/README.md

   - git push - share my work;
   - and other;

-- Repository "kottans-frontend" and README.md file with my impressions about learned materials created.
+- Repository "kottans-frontend" and README.md file with my impressions about learned materials created.:feet:

-- Pull-request to Kottans/mock-repo with my greeting and cat sended.
+- Pull-request to Kottans/mock-repo with my greeting and cat sended.:love_letter:

 ## Linux CLI, and HTTP
+:smile:

-- Сourse **Linux Survival (4 modules)** - FINISHED.
+- Сourse **Linux Survival (4 modules)** - FINISHED.:star:
  This course taught me how to use CLI.
 I had an experience with command line it the past, but repetition was very useful for me.
 I want to write some commands here:
   - ls - list of content in directory;
   - more - properties;